 What is UV-C?

-UV-C (ultraviolet) light is a type of radiation that can be found on the electromagnetic spectrum and is measured in Nanometers (nm).
-Invisible to the human eye, UV-C is an effective disinfectant due to the density of its wavelength.
+UV (ultraviolet) light is a type of radiation that can be found in the electromagnetic spectrum and is measured in Nanometers (nm).
+Invisible to the human eye, UV is an effective disinfectant due to the density of its wavelength.

-There are three ranges to UV light – UV-A, UV-B, UV-C and Vacuum-UV:
+There are four ranges to UV light – UV-A, UV-B, UV-C and Vacuum-UV:

 - UV-A – otherwise known as black light, it has the longest wavelength, ranging between 315nm to 400nm.